-Bee Rock Recreation Area sprawls along the banks of the Rockcastle River, located along a section of waterway designated as a Kentucky Wild and Scenic River, as it features distinctive scenery and wildlife, geological and botanical diversity not seen elsewhere in the state.
+Bee Rock Recreation Area sprawls along the banks of the Rockcastle River, a Kentucky Wild and Scenic River.
 The area is a haven for outdoors enthusiasts, located only a short distance from Cumberland Falls and Big South Fork National Recreation Area.

 Because the Rockcastle River lies downstream of the Cumberland River Wolf Creek Dam, water levels can vary greatly, adding to the appeal of the river.
 While the river may appear to be serene and a pleasure to canoe down, trees and debris lying at the tops of massive boulders tell a vastly different story.
 During heavy rainstorms or annual water releases, water levels can rise exceptionally quick, flooding the riverbanks and many of the tributaries that feed into the Rockcastle.